Kord-Extensions/kord-extensions/docs/docs/concepts/bot.md

 bot.start()
 ```

-This function takes a number of optional arguments which - just like before - you should supply using keyword arguments
+This function takes an optional lambda, which you can use to provide an intents builder or presence builder via the
-where possible.
+`presence` and `intents` DSL functions.

 ??? missing "Not Implemented: Sharding"
     Sharding is currently not supported.
 We haven't had a chance to look at it yet, as none of the developers are